 So what's wrong with Bandstand?
 Well, the song "Bolero Babe" is a little too slow, and "Top of the Hill," the closing cut, takes a bit too long to reach the top of the hill.
 Some of the arrangements on the album could have been tighter, and John Wetton, after being such a vital presence vocally on Fearless, doesn't sing lead anywhere here; his talents were clearly being underemployed on this record.
 Although Bandstand was still a great album and proved to be considerably ahead of the rest of British rock, there were small signs that Family's consistency was beginning to wane a bit - an observation not lost on Chapman and Whitney.

 Dissatisfied with his marginalized role in the group, Wetton left Family right after Bandstand's release in the U.K. in September 1972, eventually joining King Crimson as a frontman.
-Jim Cregan replaced him, and the group then toured America (with Linda Lewis, of course!) as the warmup act for Elton John on his fall 1972 North American tour, which included two Canadian dates in Toronto and Montreal - their only two concerts in Canada.
-Bandstand, meanwhile, only reached a lackluster number fifteen on the British album charts and was considered a commercial disappointment.
+Jim Cregan replaced him, and the group then toured America (with Linda Lewis, of course!) as the opening act for Elton John on his fall 1972 North American tour, which included one Canadian dates in Toronto - their only concert in Canada.
+(At Elton's Montreal concert, Family got displaced by a local act for the opening slot.)
+Bandstand, meanwhile, reached number fifteen on the British album charts and some sour souls in the record business considered it a commercial disappointment.
 Ironically, it was a relative success in America, where it peaked on the Billboard charts at number 183 - better than expected!
-The exposure from their tour with Elton John certainly helped, as did radio airplay and United Artists Records's promotional efforts (which Rob Townsend, for one, greatly appreciated).
+The exposure from their tour with Elton John certainly helped, as did radio airplay and United Artists Records' promotional efforts (which Rob Townsend, for one, greatly appreciated).
 Family now had a cult following in the United States, and it seemed like they were on the verge of making it big there at last.
 Then, when the group returned home in November 1972, Poli Palmer left to form a new band with Rick Grech (even though he and Palmer were never in Family at the same time), but that effort became stillborn.
 Palmer was soon replaced by keyboardist Tony Ashton.

 The two recent personnel changes caused some disruptions in Family, and after the failure of a single released in April 1973 ("Boom Bang," more of which in the next review), Chapman and Whitney were left wondering what to do next.
 Their ultimate decision would surprise everyone.